-Often one may be tempted by destructive or selfish impulses.
-How can these urges be overcome?
+We are often tempted by destructive or selfish impulses.
+How can we control and resist these urges?

 When King David called upon his opponents to repent, he counseled them: